 Ohio’s first Constitution took effect in 1802 and provided for the creation of common-pleas courts around the state.
 The judges on those courts were chosen not by the voters but instead by members of Ohio’s state legislature, the General Assembly.
 Ohio adopted a new Constitution in both 1851 and then again in 1912.
 Under those documents – the latter of which still remains in effect – common-pleas judges were elected by the people rather than being chosen by the General Assembly.
 The General Division of the Court of Common Pleas has original jurisdiction over all adult felony cases in Marion County as well as any civil cases in which the amount in dispute exceeds $15,000.
 The General Division can also issue injunctions and other forms of equitable relief, and it has appellate jurisdiction over decisions of some state and local administrative agencies and boards.

-Judges Warren Edwards and Jason Warner were both elected in 2018 to serve six-year terms as judges in the general division of Marion’s Common Plea Court.
-It is the first time in the history of this court, and possibly in the state, that both judges of a General Division Common Pleas Court were new.
-It is our pleasure to serve the citizens of Marion County, and to bring our judicial philosophy to our community.
+Judges Warren Edwards was elected in 2018 to serve six-year terms as judge in the general division of Marion’s Common Plea Court.
+It is our pleasure to serve the citizens of Marion County and to bring our judicial philosophy to our community.